Cystic Fibrosis European Network

 Laboratories interested to participate in the CF EQA scheme need to have a username and password.
 With this username and password the laboratory can log in to the EQA participant's area.
-In the participants area the laboratory can access the registration form for the current EQA scheme, can submit reports and consult results of previous years.
+In the participants area the laboratory can access the registration form for the current EQA scheme, the laboratory can submit reports and consult results of previous years.
 In case your laboratory does not have a username and password, please get one by filling in this form.

-CF EQA timeline
+CF 2019 EQA timeline

-Mid September: Distribution of the samples to the registered participants
+January 2019: Distribution of the samples to the registered participants

-Beginning of January: Release of genotypes
+April 2019: Release of expected genotypes

 Registration

-A copy of the registration form will be sent to the e-mail address of all active contact persons linked to the laboratory.
+A copy of the registration form will be sent to the email address of all active contact persons linked to the laboratory.
 When the confirmation e-mail did not arrive, please check whether the final 'Submit' button was clicked on the registration form.

 Payment information

-All participating laboratories should pay 200 euro.
-An electronic invoice will be generated and sent to the laboratory by e-mail, once the registration form is submitted.
-This is a manual process which takes on average one week.
+An invoice will be generated and sent to the laboratory by e-mail once the registration form is submitted.
+This is a manual process which takes on average 15 work days.
 In addition, this invoice is attached to the EQA participant's area.
-If a laboratory wishes to receive a copy of the invoice by postal mail, they should contact the .
-For the registrations via the Australian Quality Assurance Program (QAP), payment will be handled through QAP.
+For the Australasian laboratories, payment will be handled through the HGSA/RCPA QAP.

 Please remit payment within 30 days after receipt of your invoice.
 Make sure you specify the correct structured communication (+++xxx/xxxx/xxxxx+++) with your payment.
 Without this reference, your payment cannot be processed automatically, which can cause a delay in the registration of the payment by our financial department, and other problems.

-Bank name: K.B.C.
+Bank's name: K.B.C.

 Bank address: Bedrijvenkantoor Leuven, Brusselsesteenweg 100, B-3000 Leuven, Belgium